Normalization for planar string diagrams and a quadratic equivalence algorithm: Termination

-\begin{definition} In a linear diagram, the \emph{final interval} is the set of vertices whose height is between the heights of the final vertices, including the final vertices themselves.
-If the final interval only consists of the final vertices, the diagram is \emph{collapsible}. \end{definition}
+\begin{defi} In a linear diagram, the \emph{final interval} is the set of vertices whose height is between the heights of the final vertices, including the final vertices themselves.
+If the final interval only consists of the final vertices, the diagram is \emph{collapsible}. \end{defi}

 In Figure~\ref{fig:linear}, vertices 1 and 3 are in the final interval, as well as the final vertices themselves, vertices 4 and 5.